 - Place timber sleepers or boards above the body before filling, so soil does not fall directly on it.

-- It is Sunnah for those present to each throw three handfuls of soil into the grave.
+Those present each throw three handfuls of soil into the grave.
+Some recite a portion of the following verse with each handful:

 - Fill carefully; avoid stepping on the grave.